Moldova warns of acute crisis as powers pledge more support | Headlines

 With winter arriving and Moscow slashing natural gas supplies by about 40%, its ability to supply enough electricity to its population is in doubt.
 Donor conferences in Berlin and Bucharest earlier this year brought pledges of 659 million euros ($674.68 million) and 615 million euros, respectively.
 But officials involved in those conferences said the figures included some repeated pledges, project financing and promises to inject money into the economy rather than direct budgetary support.

-One diplomatic source attending the conference said there had not been a great deal of new pledges, but speaking to delegates French President Emmanuel Macron said Paris would provide an additional 100 million euros to help Moldova's immediate needs.
-"We must not yield to (war) fatigue or the idea this will end quickly," Macron said, vowing to help Moldova face its severe problems.
+One diplomatic source attending the conference said there had not been a great deal of new pledges, but French President Emmanuel Macron told delegates Paris would provide an additional 100 million euros to help Moldova's immediate needs.
+"We must not yield to (war) fatigue or the idea this will end quickly," Macron said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)